lamps-wg/RFC5019bis/draft-ietf-lamps-rfc5019bis.md

 are not cryptographically protected; they may be manipulated by an attacker.
-Clients SHOULD use these values for caching guidance only and ultimately SHOULD rely only on the values present in the signed OCSPResponse.
+Clients SHOULD use these values for caching guidance only and ultimately SHOULD rely only on the values present in the signed OCSPResponse {{Section 4.2.2.1 of RFC6960}}.
 Clients SHOULD NOT rely on cached responses beyond the nextUpdate time.

 ## Request Authentication and Authorization